open-telemetry/opentelemetry-specification/specification/data-faas.md

 Function as a Service offers such flexibility that it is not possible to fully cover with semantic conventions.
 When a function does not satisfy any of the aforementioned cases, a span MUST set the attribute `faas.trigger` to `"other"`.
-In this case, it is responsability of the framework or instrumentation library to define the most appropriate attributes.
+In this case, it is responsibility of the framework or instrumentation library to define the most appropriate attributes.